-- 1 in 9 Americans over the age of 60 have experienced some kind of elder abuse.
+- At least 1 in 9 Americans over the age of 60 has experienced some form of elder abuse.

-- 50 percent of elders who suffer from dementia experience some form of abuse.
+- Almost 50 percent of seniors with dementia (a decline in mental ability.
+Alzheimer’s is the most common type of dementia) experience some form of abuse.

 - Legislatures in all 50 states have passed some type of elder abuse law.